 Goals & Objectives

-- Develop a competency in all aspects of antepartum, intrapartum and postpartum care
+- Develop competency in all aspects of antepartum, intrapartum and postpartum care

-- Develop advanced competency in operative obstetrics, including: Cesarean sections, operative vaginal deliveries, tubal ligations, 3rd and 4th degree laceration repairs, and dilation and curettages
+- Develop advanced competency in operative obstetrics, including: C- sections, operative vaginal deliveries, tubal ligations, third and fourth degree laceration repairs, and dilation and curettages

 - Perform, and/or interpret, non-stress tests, obstetrical ultrasounds, and biophysical profiles

-- Learn the foundational aspects of quality and safety on Labor & Delivery
+- Learn the foundational aspects of quality and safety in Labor & Delivery

 - Develop and maintain competency in teaching obstetrics to Family Practice residents and medical students

-The Obstetrical Fellows will meet their goals under the direction of both Natividad’s OB/GYN department physicians and the Family Medicine faculty.
+Obstetrical fellows will meet their goals under the direction of both Natividad’s OB/GYN department physicians and the Family Medicine faculty.

-The Fellows will be responsible for the following:
+The OB fellows will be responsible for the following:

-- Admit and manage patients on the Antepartum service and on Labor & Delivery
+- Admit and manage patients on the Antepartum service, Labor & Delivery and the Emergency Department

-The Fellows will participate in didactic teaching of the fundamentals of obstetrics to our PGY-1 and PGY-2 FM residents and medical students.
-In addition, the Fellows will present one Grand Rounds lecture during the Fellowship year.
+The OB fellows will participate in didactic teaching of the fundamentals of obstetrics to our PGY-1 and PGY-2 FM residents and medical students.
+Fellows will also have their monthly didactic sessions taught by the OB/GYN faculty, covering high-risk obstetrical issues.
+In addition, a hands-on formal ultrasound course will be coordinated.
+Furthermore, OB fellows will present one Grand Rounds lecture during the fellowship year.

-- Average weekly schedule includes one or one-and-a-half days in a Family Medicine Clinic, one 24-hour L&D call, and one to two days in Labor & Delivery
+- Average weekly schedule includes one day in a Family Medicine Clinic

 Eligibility and Application Process